vitaly-t/pg-promise/README.md

         }
     });
 ```
-Shared chaining is for those who want absolute control over connection, either because they want to execute lots of queries in one go,
+Shared-connection chaining is for those who want absolute control over connection, either because they want to execute lots of queries in one go,
 or because they like squeezing every bit of performance out of their code.
 Other than, the author hasn't seen any real performance difference
-from the detached chaining.
+from the detached-connection chaining.

 ### Transactions